kyleterry/awesome-radio/README.md

 CB is public.
 Very public.
-That seems like a "no shit" kind of thing, but with the current generation pretty much only using cell phones, it's easy to forget that using something as "primitive" as a CB radio is essentially [roadcast to the world](http://en.wikipedia.org/wiki/Citizens_band_radio#Working_skip).
+That seems like a "no shit" kind of thing, but with the current generation pretty much only using cell phones, it's easy to forget that using something as "primitive" as a CB radio is essentially [broadcast to the world](http://en.wikipedia.org/wiki/Citizens_band_radio#Working_skip).

 Truckers tend to use channel 19.
 This is a good channel to monitor for traffic